chankrrn/WRO-FE-YBR/elec/elec_README.md

 - camera for visual sensing,
 - ultrasonic sensors for front distance,
 - light sensor for track-marking information,
-- IMU for orientation.
+- and IMU for orientation.

 At this stage, the complete Raspberry Pi autonomous navigation system had not yet been implemented.

-Therefore:

-> No complete autonomous-performance result is claimed for Version 1.
+> Therefore, no complete autonomous-performance results are claimed for Version 1.

 ---

-# 11.2 Architecture Change
+## 11.2 Architecture Change

-During development, the sensing strategy changed fundamentally.

-The final software required environmental information that was better suited to localization.
+During development, the sensing strategy changed significantly.
+The final software required more detailed environmental information to support accurate localization and navigation.

 This led to the change: